tash192dev/basic-report-typst-template-UoA/titlepage.typ

   // - the page uses a grid of 1.5 cm units

   // ----- Logo ------------------------
-  place(top + right,        // `place` so that the remaining layout is independent of the size of the logo
+  place(top + center,        // `place` so that the remaining layout is independent of the size of the logo
     logo,
   )